Geometric representability of 1-cycles on rationally connected threefolds: Introduction

 Theorem \ref{theomain} had been proved earlier by explicit constructions for some classes of Fano threefolds.
 Clemens-Griffiths \cite{clemensgriffiths} studied the case of the cubic threefold $X$ and proved that the family of lines in $X$, that is classically known to be parameterized by a smooth surface $\Sigma_X$, induces an Abel-Jacobi isomorphism between ${\rm Alb}(\Sigma_X)$ and $J^3(X)$.
 The paper \cite{welters} treats the case of the general quartic double solid $r:X\rightarrow \mathbb{P}^3$, and establishes a similar Abel-Jacobi isogeny for its surface of ``lines'', namely degree $1$ curves on $X$ with respect to the ample line bundle $r^*\mathcal{O}_{\mathbb{P}^3}(1)$, and later on, this has been improved by Clemens \cite{clemens1} who proved that the Abel-Jacobi morphism for the family of lines in the quartic double solid is an isomorphism.
 Clemens' strategy has been then adapted successfully by Letizia in \cite{letizia} to establish the corresponding statement for a general quartic threefold in $\mathbb{P}^4$ and its surface of conics, that had been shown to be smooth in \cite{collino2}.
 A similar result was also obtained by Ceresa and Verra \cite{ceresaverra} who treated the case of the sextic double solid.
-Although it does not concern $1$-cycles, we also mention a result of a similar shape by Collino, concerning $2$-cycles in a general cubic $5$-fold $X$.
+Although it does not concern $1$-cycles, we also mention a similar result by Collino, concerning $2$-cycles in a general cubic $5$-fold $X$.
 Collino proves in \cite{collino1} that the surface $\Sigma_X$ of planes is smooth and induces an Abel-Jacobi isomorphism ${\rm Alb}(\Sigma_X)\rightarrow J^5(X)$.

 Theorem \ref{theomain} is an improvement of Theorem 0.2 of \cite{voisinconiveau}, which is the following statement \begin{theo} (Voisin \cite{voisinconiveau}.)
 Let $X$ be a rationally connected $3$-fold.
-There exists a smooth projective curve $C$ and a cycle $Z\in {\rm CH}^{2}(C\times X)$ such that
+There exist a smooth projective curve $C$ and a cycle $Z\in {\rm CH}^{2}(C\times X)$ such that

 is surjective with connected fibers.
 (Equivalently, the induced morphism $\Phi_{X*}: H_1(C,\mathbb{Z})\rightarrow H_3(X,\mathbb{Z})_{\rm tf}$ is surjective.) \end{theo} Indeed, Theorem \ref{theomain} implies Theorem \ref{theogeotop} since, assuming Theorem \ref{theomain} and choosing a smooth curve $C\subset M$ which is a complete intersection of ample hypersurfaces, the natural morphism $J(C)\rightarrow {\rm Alb}(M)$ has connected fibers by the Lefschetz hyperplane section theorem which says that the morphism $H_1(C,\mathbb{Z})\rightarrow H_1(M,\mathbb{Z})$ is surjective.
 Then the restricted cycle $Z_{M\mid C\times X}\in {\rm CH}^{2}(C\times X)$ satisfies the conclusion of Theorem \ref{theogeotop}.